What Is Elderly Financial Abuse?

 Given the seriousness of the problem nationwide, federal and state laws exist to combat elder abuse.
 For example, the federal Elder Justice Act of 2010 (EJA) established robust requirements for reporting elder abuse in nursing home facilities.

-The EJA also coordinates federal, state, and local agencies in detecting and fighting elder abuse.
+The EJA also coordinates federal, state, and local agencies to detect and combat elder abuse.
 States have their own elder abuse statutes as well as agencies for detecting and dealing with elder abuse.

 What Are the Warning Signs of Financial Abuse?

-• Sudden large withdrawals from bank accounts or changes in spending habits
+• Large withdrawals from bank accounts or sudden changes in spending habits

 • Someone the older person recently met is now making financial decisions for them